Helmut Brandstätter: Early life and education

-Career
+Career in journalism

-In 1982 Brandstätter started his career at broadcaster, with whom he stayed until 1997.
+In 1982 Brandstätter started his career in the foreign editorial department at ORF public broadcaster.
+In 1982 he became ORF correspondent in Bonn and was responsible for setting up the ORF studio in Brussels in 1986.
+In 1991 Brandstätter became head of the main department for politics and current affairs under General Director Gerd Bacher.
+In 1995, under General Director Gerhard Zeiler, he was responsible for and presented the ORF-Report.

-In 1997 Brandstätter went to Berlin as managing director and editor-in-chief of the news channel n-tv.
+In 1997 Brandstätter moved to Berlin as managing director and editor-in-chief of the news channel n-tv.
 In 2003 he returned to Austria as managing director and presenter of the newly founded broadcaster Puls 4.
-From 2005 he worked as a freelance management consultant and moderator.
-From 2010 to 2018 he was editor-in-chief of the daily newspaper Kurier and from 2013 to 2019 also its publisher.
+From 2005 to 2010 he worked as a freelance management consultant and moderator with his own company, Brandstätter Business Communications.
+In 2008, his book Hör.Mir.Zu was published.

+From 2010 to 2018 Brandstätter succeeded to Christoph Kotanko as editor-in-chief of the daily newspaper Kurier and from 2013 to July 2019 also its publisher.

+In May 2019, Brandstätter received the Ari Rath Honorary Prize.

+Political career

-Brandstätter ran for NEOS for the National Council election in Austria 2019, and has been a member of the National Council since October 2019.
+Brandstätter ran for NEOS at the September 2019 election, and was elected to the National Council.

+In 2023, Brandstätter became a member of the NEOS party.

+In January 2024, Brandstätter was selected as NEOS's top candidate for the European elections.
+He was elected to the European Parliament, where he sits with the Renew Europe parliamentary group. and is a member of the Committee on Foreign Affairs.